-The Iowa Energy Center has launched three new competitive grant programs to help Iowa organizations be more successful in attracting external funding that supports projects related to energy research, development, demonstration, deployment, education, and workforce development.
+The Iowa Energy Center has three competitive grant programs to help Iowa organizations be more successful in attracting external funding that supports projects related to energy research, development, demonstration, deployment, education, and workforce development.
 In this way, the Energy Center expects to leverage its resources to have a more significant impact on the environmental, social, and economic well-being of Iowans.

-When Iowa organizations give thought to external funding opportunities being offered by industry, federal or state government agencies, non-government organizations, international agencies, or other sponsors, the Iowa Energy Center can assist in three ways.
+When Iowa organizations give thought to external funding opportunities being offered by industry, government agencies, non-government organizations, international agencies, or other sponsors, the Iowa Energy Center can assist in three ways.
 First, our planning grants will provide funding for activities specifically aimed at bringing potential partners together to strategize, plan, or execute a response to a known or likely external funding opportunity.
 Those activities could include travel to gather prospective team members or to meet with sponsors; focused strategy, planning, and proposal-writing workshops; and workshop facilitation.

 Second, our opportunity grants will support near-term projects, such as proof-of-concept tests, early experimentation, economic viability analyses, preliminary studies, and comprehensive literature surveys necessary to strengthen Iowa proposals to external funding agencies.